 - Signalling system upgrades and public safety improvements, including pedestrian level crossing enhancements and corridor fencing, will also form part of the Stage One works.

-The South Australian Government is expecting to award the major works contract in December 2017, and site works is anticipated to commence early in 2018.
+Site works is anticipated to commence early in 2018.
 The project is likely to be completed by June 2020.